SayanKar/portfolio-v2/content/featured/Polkadot-AMM/index.md

   - MUI (Material UI)
 ---

-This tutorial project will guide developers in building an Automated Market Maker (AMM) dApp on a substrate-based chain with contract-pallet support.
-Learn to develop the AMM using ink!, a Rust-based eDSL, and deploy it on Jupiter A1 of Patract’s public testnet via https://polkadot.js.org/apps.
-Integrate the smart contract with a React application using the polkadot.js module and browser extension.
+This tutorial guides developers in building an Automated Market Maker (AMM) dApp on a substrate-based chain using ink! and deploying it on Jupiter A1 via polkadot.js.

-Key features include Provide, Withdraw, and Swap functionalities, along with trading fees to incentivize liquidity providers and slippage tolerance for trader protection.
-This AMM handles transactions between two tokens, managing balances internally rather than directly interacting with external tokens.
+Integrate the smart contract with a React application using polkadot.js tools.
+Key features include Provide, Withdraw, Swap, trading fees, and slippage tolerance, managing transactions between two tokens internally.